-Best Touch Bar apps for MacBook Pro
+Touch Bar on MacBook Pro can be very useful with the right apps, like these

 Sketch

-Sketch, the vector drawing app, is for designers who like a breezy workflow, and the new Touch Bar is going to help make that workflow even breezier.
+Sketch, the vector drawing app, is for collaborating on graphic design and creating interfaces for your web pages and apps.
+It's not meant to be the final product.
+It's like a sketchbook for your ideas where you can prototype what you want something to look like before finalizing your page.

-You'll be able to switch colors and shapes on the fly, as well as many more features.
-We'll update when things are solidified!
+With the Touch Bar, you can switch colors and shapes on the fly, as well as many more features.

 If you often send out digital newsletters and haven't heard of Mail Designer Pro 3, then you've been missing out.
 Mail Designer Pro lets you create mobile-ready newsletters with all the tools you need to make yours look great.
 In terms of Touch Bar, Mail Designer Pro 3 currently supports: